cdrovandi/Robust-BSL/README.md

 # Robust-BSL
-Implementation of the robust Bayesian synthetic likelihood methods of https://arxiv.org/abs/1904.04551 for the MA(2) and Toad movement examples.
+Implementation of the robust Bayesian synthetic likelihood methods of https://arxiv.org/abs/1904.04551 for the MA(2), normal and Toad movement examples.

 There is a separate folder for each example.